BIOP/ijl-utilities-wrappers/README.md

 - `Segment Nuclei Advanced`, some parameter available
 - `Cellpose Advanced` (same parameters as command `Cellpose Advanced (own model)` without possibility to select your own model)

-**NOTE** We recommand users to prepare in Fiji the minimal image to be processed by cellpose before using the plugin.
+**NOTE** We recommend users to prepare in Fiji the minimal image to be processed by cellpose before using the plugin.
-For example, from a 4 channels image (with nuclei, membrane , proteinX, ... stainings) extract the membrane and nuclei channel, make a composite and run cellpose command on it.
+For example, from a 4 channels image (with nuclei, membrane , proteinX, ... stainings) extract the membrane and nuclei channel, make a composite image and run cellpose command on it.

 For more info about parameters please refer to [cellpose.readthedocs.io](https://cellpose.readthedocs.io/en/latest/settings.html#)